 “A fundamental change to educational programs across Arab countries is required: all inciting elements should be erased, the language of tolerance should be fortified, and any fanaticism of any particular school of thought or ideology should be avoided – because hatred is an infectious disease which negatively affects societies and both simple and learned folk…” (https://www.memri.org/reports/uae-writer-arab-countries-expulsion-jews-was-disastrous-mistake)

-The Gatekeepers is one of two films shown in the classroom that explore the topic of Israeli self-criticism and self-doubt over the measures taken to protect them (the other film not discussed in detail here, Encounter Point, also fails to show any parallel exploration of a Palestinian role in or responsibility for the situation).
+The Gatekeepers is one of two films shown in the classroom that explore the topic of Israeli self-criticism and self-doubt over the measures taken to protect themselves (the other film not discussed in detail here, Encounter Point, also fails to show any parallel exploration of a Palestinian role in or responsibility for the situation).

 The Gatekeepers exemplifies a longstanding problem with the Newton schools’ handling of the Israeli-Palestinian conflict.
 Students are misled into seeing the core problem as the Israeli government’s refusal to negotiate in good faith.
 Students are not informed that it is Palestinian leaders – not Israeli leaders – who refuse to budge from their maximal demands and demand acceptance of these as preconditions to any negotiations.
 Viewers who are knowledgeable about recent history, might recognize the film as a critique of mainstream Israeli politics coming from the political left.
-American high school students, however, who are unlikely to be familiar with the film’s political context would not necessarily understand that the film is not an objective one, but was created by a film-maker who chose to feature only those officials who would lend weight to his own fault-finding perspective of Israel.
+American high school students, however, who are unlikely to be familiar with the film’s political context would not likely understand that the film is not an objective one, but was created by a film-maker who chose to feature only those officials who would lend weight to his own fault-finding perspective of Israel.

 The film fails to convey the scope of the terrorist campaign that engulfed Israel from 2000-2004 which led to the imposition of intrusive measures affecting Palestinians.
 American students will not recall its horrific apogee culminating in a series of suicide bombings in March 2002 that killed over 100 civilians, including 30 elderly Jews celebrating Passover.
 It was this escalation in carnage that compelled reluctant Israeli political leaders to impose the measures criticized in the film.